exercism/v3/languages/swift/exercises/concept/arrays/.docs/instructions.md

 ## 4. Remove a card from the stack

-Return a copy of the stack which has had the card at position `index` removed.
+Implement the function `removeCard(at:from:)` that returns a copy of the stack which has had the card at position `index` removed.

 ```swift
 let index = 2